 - You can get access to options for debt settlement: There are options for settling tax debt and paying less than the amount you would otherwise owe.
 However, in order to be eligible for any tax debt relief options, you must be in compliance with IRS guidelines.
 This means back tax returns must have been filed.

-These are a few of the many reasons why it makes sense to get Boca Raton back taxes help from East Coast Tax Consulting Group and get your return filed.
-Move forward now with filing your return so you can get your tax debt problems solved.
+These are a few of the many reasons why it makes sense to get Boca Raton back taxes help from East Coast Tax Consulting Group.
+Call us today at 866-550-7655.